2008 Signal Integrity Seminars

 The only peculiar thing you will notice about this setup is that the rise time at the receiving device may be somewhat degraded, and a little delayed, from the normal situation you would expect in a series terminated line.
 This is due to the effect of the idle (unused) series terminator at each end of the line.
 The received signal has to go through this extra resistor into the receiver.
 In the process of doing so, we get an R-C lowpass filter effect with a time constant equal to:

-T(Bidirectional,0-63%) = (Z0+Rs)*Cout
+T(Bidirectional,0-63) = (Z0+Rs)*Cout

-where Z0 is the line impedance
+• Z0 is the line impedance,

 With a normal series-terminated condition, the R-C time constant would have only been:

-T(RegularSeriesTerminated,0-63%) = (Z0)*Cout
+T(RegularSeriesTerminated,0-63) = (Z0)*Cout

 Best regards,